Reducing the biodiversity footprint of food consumption requires immediate and widespread action

 Quentin Read is a data scientist and ecologist.
 He is currently the Southeast Area Statistician with the Agricultural Research Service (USDA-ARS) based at North Carolina State University.
 This article is based on research undertaken for SESYNC and doesn’t reflect the official position of USDA.

-This article has been republished for the International Day of Awareness on Food Loss and Waste Reduction.
+This article has been republished for the COP15 Biodiversity Summit.
 It was first published on June 27, 2022.